vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2019-01-23
+Historical relations of the populations has been infered using treemix.
+It is shown that the considered populations are more related by their location and not by their ecotype.

 #2019-01-11
 FreeBayes variant calling quality check.
 This program has detected more multiallelic sites (6,329,629) than CRISP (527,499).
 There are 21,526,566 SNVs